nstjean05/Obsidian-Vault/CMPT 231/Chapter 23 - Multi-Way Search Trees.md

+#computer-science
+## What is a Multi-Way Search Tree?
 - A multi-way search tree combines the concepts of:
 	- General trees, with multiple children per node.
 	- BSTs, with relationships among elements but only 2 trees per node.